-Dreamland, the iconic amusement park reimagined for the 21st century, epitomises the spirit of Margate’s reinvention, channelling the vintage seaside jollity of retro dodgems, coasters, merry-go-rounds and helterskelters.
+Dreamland, the iconic amusement park reimagined for the 21st century, epitomises the spirit of Margate’s reinvention, channelling the vintage seaside jollity of retro dodgems, coasters and merry-go-rounds.
 The mood was certainly bubbly as chubby comic anti-hero Billy Bunter and his chums eagerly looked forward to visiting Dreamland, the Winter Gardens and many other “attractions in merry Margate” in Bunter’s Holiday Cruise.

 Bunter creator Frank Richards (nom de plume of prolific children’s author Charles Hamilton, 1876–1961) lived in Kingsgate and Thanet became the backdrop for several of his classic schoolboy adventures.
 But jolly japes take a nasty turn in Bunter’s Holiday Cruise when the shipwrecked man the boys pick up is revealed as a dangerous fugitive from a bank heist.
 Nevertheless all ends well in the climactic Margate scene and Bunter is full of “the joys of Margate, especially the eatables and drinkables”.
-Mouth-watering Morelli’s ice-cream at Dreamland or fish-and-chips by the beach, anyone?
+Fish-and-chips by the beach, anyone?